-The Western Political Science Association will host its 2014 annual meeting at the Sheraton Hotel in Seattle, Washington, from April 17 – 19, 2014.
+The Western Political Science Association will host its 2015 annual meeting at the Caesars Palace Hotel, from April 2 – 4, 2015.
 Please make plans to attend and encourage others to join us!

-The DEADLINE for submission of paper proposals/program participation forms will be September 16, 2013.
+In May, the association will distribute a call for papers.
+The DEADLINE for submission of paper proposals/program participation forms will be September 15, 2014.

 If you are interested in shaping the content of the program by serving as a section chair, please contact: